shanepeckham/CADLab_Loyalty/README.md

 * An App Service serverless function with dynamic scaling and pricing
 * Storage accounts to house the VM VHD, the Function logging and the App Service API logging

-2. Once deployment is complete, navigate to your
+2. Once deployment is complete, navigate to your App Service API App, its default name will be CADAPIMasterSite[hash] and click on the URI in the overview blade, see below:

 # The Logic App solution